Leonid Brezhnev: Replacement of Khrushchev as First Secretary

 After returning from Scandinavia and Czechoslovakia in October 1964, Khrushchev, unaware of the plot, went on holiday to the Pitsunda resort on the Black Sea.
 Anastas Mikoyan visited Khrushchev, hinting that he should not be too complacent about his present situation.
 Vladimir Semichastny, head of the KGB, was a crucial part of the conspiracy, as it was his duty to inform Khrushchev if anyone was plotting against his leadership.
-Nikolay Ignatov, whom Khrushchev had sacked, discreetly requested the opinion of several Central Committee members.
+Nikolai Ignatov, whom Khrushchev had sacked, discreetly requested the opinion of several Central Committee members.
 After some false starts, fellow conspirator Mikhail Suslov phoned Khrushchev on 12 October and requested that he return to Moscow to discuss the state of Soviet agriculture.
 Finally, Khrushchev understood what was happening, and said to Mikoyan, "If it's me who is the question, I will not make a fight of it."
 Mikoyan wanted to remove Khrushchev from the office of First Secretary but retain him as the Chairman of the Council of Ministers, but the rest of the Presidium, headed by Brezhnev, wanted to remove him from active politics altogether.

 Brezhnev and Suslov appealed to the Central Committee, blaming Khrushchev for economic failures, and accusing him of voluntarism and immodest behavior.
 Influenced by Brezhnev's allies, Politburo members voted on 14 October to remove Khrushchev from office.
-Some members of the Central Committee wanted him to undergo punishment of some kind, but Brezhnev, who had already been assured the office of the General Secretary, saw little reason to punish Khrushchev further.
+Some members of the Central Committee wanted him to undergo punishment of some kind, but Brezhnev, who had already been assured the office of the First Secretary, saw little reason to punish Khrushchev further.
 Brezhnev was appointed First Secretary on the same day, but at the time was believed to be a transitional leader, who would only "keep the shop" until another leader was appointed.
-Alexei Kosygin was appointed head of government, and Mikoyan was retained as head of state.
+Alexei Kosygin was appointed head of government, and Mikoyan was appointed head of state.
 Brezhnev and his companions supported the general party line taken after Stalin's death but felt that Khrushchev's reforms had removed much of the Soviet Union's stability.
 When Khrushchev left the public spotlight, there was no popular commotion, as most Soviet citizens, including the intelligentsia, anticipated a period of stabilization, steady development of Soviet society and continuing economic growth in the years ahead.

 Political scientist George W. Breslauer has compared Khrushchev and Brezhnev as leaders.
 He argues they took different routes to build legitimate authority, depending on their personalities and the state of public opinion.
 Khrushchev worked to decentralize the government system and empower local leadership, which had been wholly subservient; Brezhnev sought to centralize authority, going so far as to weaken the roles of the other members of the Central Committee and the Politburo.